These are often called “clip on dentures”

 We get a lot of new patients coming in who hate their dentures.
 They complain that they cannot eat with them, they are uncomfortable, they gag when they wear them, and they are not confident with them in.

-Luckily, at our practice in Sutton, we have a simple solution that can greatly improve all of these problems!
+Luckily, at our practice, we have a simple solution that can greatly improve all of these problems!
 The solution to uncomfortable dentures is to place a few implants, and it’s amazing to see how these implant retained dentures can make a loose denture extremely secure.
 Our patients have often said it’s the difference between day and night.

 The dentures work in exactly the same way—they are removable to aid cleaning and are clipped onto the implants when you’re done.
 Our clinic is dedicated to this treatment option, and it’s extremely rare to find a clinic that specializes in both dentures and implants.
 We understand the problems patients face when they have poor dentures, and we have the right skills to solve them.